tilburgsciencehub/website/content/topics/Analyze/causal-inference/instrumental-variables/Shiftshare.md

 -  **Many uncorrelated shifts**

-This condition implies that when there are many regions, the shifts in different regions are becoming increasingly uncorrelated to each others.
-In other words, the covariance between the shifts in one region and the shifts in another region become close to zero when comparing different regions:
+This condition implies that when there are many regions, the shifts in different regions are becoming increasingly uncorrelated to each other.
+In other words, the covariance between the shifts in one region and the shifts in another region becomes close to zero when comparing different regions:

 $Cov(m_t, m_t' | \bar{\epsilon}, s) = 0$ for all $m' \neq m$